riga/cms-hlt-parser/README.md

 > `> law run hltp.GatherDataFilters [parameters]`

 Gathers information about the `EDFilter` names of several trigger paths in several trigger menus employed for data-taking.
 Valid run numbers are taken from a luminosity file.
-The ouptut is a list of dictionaries `{menu, runs, paths}`, where `paths` itself is a list of dictionaries `{name, filters}`.
+The output is a list of dictionaries `{menu, runs, paths}`, where `paths` itself is a list of dictionaries `{name, filters}`.
 The summary table has the columns `"HLT path(s)"`, `"Runs"`, and `"Filter names"`, and optionally `"HLT menu(s)"`.

 Parameters: